New to the site? Try Quick User Guide

 • Why are we trying to do this work, and what are we hoping to accomplish?

-Although digital equity is more than just a focus on digital access, meaningful conversations cannot begin if students and teachers do not have the tools that they need.
-At the most basic level, schools and districts need to ensure foundational access to laptops or tablets that can connect to the internet (i.e., more than just relying on student mobile phones and data plans) as well as procedures to protect student privacy and security.
-Depending on your context, geography, culture, and resources, you may approach the issue from a variety of perspectives and take a multitude of different approaches.
+At the most basic level, schools and districts need to ensure foundational access to laptops or tablets that can connect to the internet (i.e., more than simply relying on student mobile phones and data plans) as well as procedures to protect student privacy and security.
+Conversations about meaningful digital use cannot begin if students and teachers do not have access to powerful devices, strong internet connectivity, and digital content at school and at home.

 As you think about the digital foundations in your school or district, consider the following:

-Similarly, while districts provided students with laptops during the pandemic, many have now taken those devices back with the return of in-person learning, leaving students disconnected.
+While many schools and systems provided students with laptops during the pandemic, many have now taken those devices back with the return of in-person learning – leaving students disconnected – and others find themselves unable to maintain those devices with a looming pandemic-funding cliff.
 This raises two additional concerns: ownership and sufficiency.

 • Ownership: When someone owns their device, they have full control over system settings, downloads, applications or software, and how they interact with the device itself.
 While districts may want to maintain some privacy and security protocols, teachers and students need the capacity to make their devices work in ways that best support them.